Sarracenia (Pitcher Plant or Trumpet Pitcher)

 Sarracenia, commonly known as Pitcher Plants or Trumpet Pitchers, can be wonderfully long-lived and straightforward houseplants to cultivate, gracing your home year after year.
 Alternatively, they can be quite demanding and short-lived.

 The secret to which path your plant takes lies in following a few fundamental rules (you'll find the care instructions deeper in this guide).
-Get them right, and your plant will flourish; miss them, and you'll new houseplant will be gone within a few months.
+Get them right, and your plant will flourish; miss them, and your new houseplant will be gone within a few months.

 How do you pronounce Sarracenia?
 Say: